Vale S.A.: History

-In 1966, the company inaugurated in Espirito Santo the Port of Tubarão, which was to become the most important port for CVRD and is still used to export iron ore mined from the Iron Quadrangle in Minas Gerais.
+In 1966, the company inaugurated in Espírito Santo the Port of Tubarão, which was to become the most important port for CVRD and is still used to export iron ore mined from the Iron Quadrangle in Minas Gerais.

 The company acquired a majority interest in the Carajás Mine, with over 1.5 billion tonnes of iron ore in reserves, in 1970.

 In 1974, Vale became the world's biggest exporter of iron ore, a title which it still holds today.

 In 1982, Vale began to diversify after it started to produce aluminium in Rio de Janeiro.

-In the mid-1980s, profits increased considerably under the leadership of Eliezer Batista, father of Eike Batista.
+In the early-to-mid-1980s, profits increased considerably under the leadership of Eliezer Batista, father of Eike Batista.